dark-teal-coder/cert-google-it-automation-with-python/course03-introduction-to-git-and-github/solutions-introduction-to-git-and-github.md

 Congrats!
 You've successfully installed the Git, initialized a repository, and performed basic Git operations.
 Now that you know how to do this, it will be easier for you and your team to work on a huge project with multiple functionalities and modules.

+##### End your lab

+When you have completed your lab, click End Lab.
+Qwiklabs removes the resources you’ve used and cleans the account for you.

+You will be given an opportunity to rate the lab experience.
+Select the applicable number of stars, type a comment, and then click Submit.

+The number of stars indicates the following:

+- 1 star = Very dissatisfied
+- 2 stars = Dissatisfied
+- 3 stars = Neutral
+- 4 stars = Satisfied
+- 5 stars = Very satisfied

+You can close the dialog box if you don't want to provide feedback.

+For feedback, suggestions, or corrections, please use the Support tab.

 ## Week 2